+Figure 6.3.10.3: Support of 1.6m-long triplet.

 Unlike the Collider and Booster, which are situated deep underground in tunnels, the Linac tunnel is located close to the ground.
-For the preliminary design, the Linac gallery is situated above the Linac tunnel, as illustrated in Figure 6.3.10.2.
+The beam is 1.2 meters from the tunel ground.
+For the preliminary design, the Linac gallery is situated above the Linac tunnel, as illustrated in Figure 6.3.10.4.
 The tunnel has a width of 3.5 meters, and at the bypass location, the width is increased to 5.5 meters.